m4r35n357/VisualOptimizers/README.md

 ./nm-ackley-std 3 0 3 1.0e-6 10000 1.0 0 100 -10 10 >/dev/null
 ./nm-ackley-gl 3 0 3 1.0e-6 10000 1.0 0 1 -10 10
 ```
+When parameter 8 is set to a non-zero value, the algorithm is run several times until the cumulative number of _evaluations_ exceeds this value.
+This enables meaningful comparisons with other methods.

 The OpenGL visualization shows two "dual" regular initial simplexes.
 For each, the best vertex is green, and the worst is red.
 The other two vertices are either cyan (default simplex) or gold (dual simplex), correspondiing to the OSD text colour.